snl-dakota/dakota/docs/user/usingdakota/theory/stochastic.rst

    refinement process more closely to the statistical QOI, the refinement process can become more efficient in achieving the desired analysis objectives.

+..
+   (it is much less straightforward to embed QOI in the calculation of dimension preference for anisotropic tensor/sparse grids).

 Hierarchical increments in a variety of statistical QoI may be derived, starting from increments in response mean and covariance.
 The former is